RGB Color Wizard.

 Create your own RGB Color Palette for Form Design.

-This is a special episode focusing on streamlining the Form Module Code.
-For our RGB Color Wizard, we utilize an ActiveX ScrollBar Control.
-It's important to note that you cannot instantiate ActiveX controls such as Scrollbars, Sliders, TreeView, and ListView Controls in the standalone class module.
-Therefore, all event procedures for these controls must be written in the Form Module exclusively.
+This special episode focuses on streamlining Form Module code.
+In our RGB Color Wizard, we use an ActiveX ScrollBar control.
+It is important to note that ActiveX controls—such as ScrollBars, Sliders, TreeView, and ListView—cannot be instantiated within a standalone class module.
+As a result, all event procedures for these controls must be written directly in the Form Module.

-We employ three ScrollBar Controls dedicated to Red, Green, and Blue color code values.
-Each control spans from 0 to 255, representing the RGB color settings.
-Collectively, these values are utilized to generate a wide range of colors in the Color Wizard, logically providing the capability to create up to 16.7 million colors.
+In this example, three ScrollBar controls are used to represent the Red, Green, and Blue color values, each ranging from 0 to 255.
+Together, these values combine to generate a full RGB spectrum, logically offering the capability to produce up to 16.7 million distinct colors.

 The RGB Color Wizard Image is given below.